improvedk/improve.dk/source/_posts/pushing-the-limits-of-amazon-s3-upload-performance/pushing-the-limits-of-amazon-s3-upload-performance.md

 date: 2011-11-07
 tags: [.NET, Amazon Web Services]
 ---
-Recently I’ve been working on a project where I’ve got millions of relatively small objects, sized between 5kb and 500kb, and they all have to be uploaded to S3.
-Naturally, doing a synchronous upload of each object, one by one, just doesn’t cut it.
+Recently I've been working on a project where I've got millions of relatively small objects, sized between 5kb and 500kb, and they all have to be uploaded to S3.
+Naturally, doing a synchronous upload of each object, one by one, just doesn't cut it.
 We need to upload the objects in parallel to achieve acceptable performance.
 But what are the optimal parameters when it comes to the number of simultaneous upload threads?
 Does it depend on the object size?
 How much of a difference does HTTPS over HTTP make?
 Let me share what I discovered during my testing.

 <!-- more -->